 Coach Eggleston has coached at every level form high school to professionally, including running major clinics, camps, and individually training players.
 He began his coaching career as a camp counselor and coach at the 76ers Basketball Camp in 1984, where he mentored and coached over 300 student-athletes.
-In 1990, he formed the Rim Rockers International Basketball Academy that held camps and clinics for boys and girls, and is still the President of this organization today.
+In 1990, he formed the Rim Rockers International Basketball Academy that held camps and clinics for boys and girls, and is still the president of this organization today.
 From 2000-2003, he coached at the Bishop Shanahan High School in Downingtown, PA.
 Eggleston was head coach of the Delaware Destroyers (Eastern Basketball Alliance) from 2005-2007.
 From 2009 to 2011, Eggleston was head coach and regional director of the American Basketball Academy.

 Also during this time, Coach Eggleston founded Activating Responsible Men (A.R.M.), an organization with the goal of empowering and educating men on the importance of their influence in the lives of their children.
 He has been in the field of education for over 20 years and is a certified Parent Educator and certified trainer of Trainers National Fatherhood Initiative.
-He is currently employed with the Lorain County Community Action Agency as the Director of Planning and Operations.

 Coach Eggleston is looking forward to moving the men’s basketball program forward.
 He views LCCC as providing an opportunity for players who would like to further their athletic career and move forward with their dreams.
 “I enjoy the chance to assist these young men to academically educate themselves, build character, strengthen their minds and seriously raise their basketball IQ.
 We want to make this fun and exciting for these young men and the college as a whole.”